cloudevents/spec/spec.md

    For example, a weather station transmits a 12 byte event payload indicating weather conditions once every 5 minutes over LoRaWAN.
-A LoRaWAN gateway might then be used to publish the event to an Internet destination and in the Cloud Events format.
-The weather station is the producer and the intermediary gateway plays a middleware role (see 3).
+A LoRaWAN gateway might then be used to publish the event to an Internet destination and in the CloudEvents format.
+The weather station is the producer and the intermediary gateway plays a middleware role.

-2) Applications consume events for the purposes such as display, archival, analytics, workflow processing, monitoring the condition and/or providing transparency into the operation of a business solution and its foundational building blocks.
+2) Applications consume events for purposes such as display, archival, analytics, workflow processing, monitoring the condition and/or providing transparency into the operation of a business solution and its foundational building blocks.